Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
-Pendle Hill - Girraween had a median income among taxpayers of $55,141 and an average level of $66,877.
-Nationally, the median was $56,994 and the average was $80,856 in Greater Sydney.
-By September 2025, estimates based on Wage Price Index growth of 12.61% suggest a median income of approximately $62,094 and an average of $75,310.
-According to the 2021 Census, household, family, and personal incomes in Pendle Hill - Girraween were at the 62nd percentile nationally.
-Income distribution showed that 32.9% (4,806 individuals) fell within the $1,500-$2,999 range, similar to regional levels at 30.9%.
-High housing costs consumed 17.9% of income, but strong earnings placed disposable income at the 67th percentile.
-The area's SEIFA income ranking placed it in the 6th decile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 shows Pendle Hill - Girraween SA2 had a median taxpayer income of $55,141 and an average income of $66,877.
+Nationally, the median was $56,994 and the average was $80,856.
+By September 2025, estimates based on Wage Price Index growth of 12.61% would be approximately $62,094 (median) and $75,310 (average).
+According to 2021 Census figures, incomes in Pendle Hill - Girraween cluster around the 62nd percentile nationally.
+Income distribution data shows 32.9% of the population falls within the $1,500 - $2,999 range, similar to regional levels at 30.9%.
+High housing costs consume 17.9% of income, but strong earnings place disposable income at the 66th percentile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income